 Malaysia is a seriously cool country to travel around.
 All of that tropical scenery, friendly people, sprawling cities, rainforests, rare wildlife, and gastronomic delights – it’s a unique place.
 Even though the government often tries to appeal to hardline Islamic sensibilities, Malaysia is still one of the most lenient Muslim countries in the world.

 For the foreseeable future, Malaysia is safe.
-It’s a solid choice for a starting point on a journey around Southeast Asia because it’s accessible and interesting in itself.
+It’s an excellent jumping-off point for the great Southeast Asia backpacking journey because it’s accessible and interesting in itself.
 It doesn’t need to be a stop-off, a visa-run, or anything like that.

 Malaysia is the best of many worlds.
 It might have some problems, there may be occasional terrorist threats, but what country doesn’t?